-Click here to see current pricing on these lights.
+Click here to see the current pricing on these lights.

 When the lights go out, the first thought is to reach for a good flashlight with fresh batteries.
 Flashlights provide a quick, reliable source of light and are available in a wide variety of shapes and sizes.
 Purchase quality and the flashlight will serve you well for many years.

 There is a place for cheap dollar store flashlights, but I would stick with high quality for lighting devices that will be dependable in an emergency.
-Name brands, such as Maglite, are made of quality materials which can be depended upon for many years.
+Name brands, such as Maglite, are made of quality materials that can be depended upon for many years.
 They cost more, but a light is a critical resource and worth the investment.
 One reasonably priced flashlight that I have found is the YIFENG XML-T6 Tactical Flashlight.
 It has a 1000 lumen LED bulb and takes 3 AAA batteries.
-It is tough (made from aircraft grade alloy), water resistant, has 5 light modes and a zoom function.
+It is tough (made from an aircraft-grade alloy), water-resistant, has 5 light modes, and a zoom function.
 Click here to check the current price.

 Jonathan would be lost in the dark without his headlamp.
 LED headlamps, or headlights, are highly efficient task lights.
 They are worn around the head and direct the light source to follow your field of vision.

 Many headlamps can be adjusted to create different lighting effects; area, spot, strobe or flood light, and even a red night vision light.